 If you were to buy a pre-made blend of chai tea at the store, you’d find dozens of different brands and blends to choose from.

 Chai Tea Latte is one of my favorite drinks, so I started experimenting with making my own favorite blend.
 The recipe below is how I’ve been making chai at home for many years.
+You might also like this iced version.

 What is Chai Tea?